Day 1: Arrival in Belize City

 Our Belize & Tikal birding tour begins with an evening meal and welcome at our hotel.
 Night near Belize City.

-Day 2: Monkey Bay and travel to Hidden Valley
+Day 2: Monkey Bay and travel to Pook’s Hill

 We first visit the waterfront at Belize City to look for coastal species such as Sandwich and Royal Terns and maybe a booby.
 Flowering gardens nearby host Cinnamon Hummingbirds and Black-cowled and Hooded Orioles.
 Then we head inland to the Monkey Bay Wildlife Sanctuary for our first introduction to neotropical families such as woodcreepers, honeycreepers, motmots, manakins, maybe a puffbird.
 Commoner birds include Pale-vented Pigeon, Yellow-tailed Oriole, Golden-fronted Woodpecker and Spot-breasted Wren.
-Our trip along the road to Mountain Pine Ridge will be punctuated with frequent stops, as this area is excellent for raptors – from White Hawk to Bat Falcon to Black Hawk-eagle.
+Our trip along the road to Pook’s Hill Lodge will be punctuated with frequent stops, as this area is excellent for raptors – from White Hawk to Bat Falcon to Black Hawk-Eagle.
 Night at Pook's Hill Lodge.

 Day 5: Travel to Tikal

-Before breakfast we investigate once again the areas around the Hidden Valley lodge, looking for mixed species flocks.
-We then drive to the international border and, after crossing into Guatemala, we will bird some of the roadside marshes and lakes.
+Before breakfast we investigate once again the areas around the Pook’s Hill lodge, looking for mixed species flocks.
+We then drive to the international border and, after crossing into Guatemala, we will bird some of the roadside marshes and lakes and may have time for a visit to the ruins at Yaxha.
 In the mid- to late afternoon we should arrive at Tikal National Park, an internationally renowned site for both its magnificent Mayan ruins and its incredible wealth of wildlife.
 We will have some time to do a little birding around the lodge, where we should see Ocellated Turkeys feeding close to our lodge at dusk.
 Night in Tikal National Park.

 Days 6-7: Tikal National Park